Imposta posizione attuale

 One of the largest homes ever built in Beverly Hills is the Greystone Mansion, a 55-room English Tudor Mansion constructed by Edward L. Doheny in 1928.
 A gift to his son, it also includes a huge garden.
 The grounds have been used as a public park, and the home itself for a variety of purposes, most recently for the activities of the American Film Institute.
 The interior of the mansion is closed to the public, but the exterior and surrounding park is completely open for visitors.

 From fun outdoor activities to notable architecture, Will Rogers State Historic Park has it all.
-In 1944, actor Will Rogers' family donated his 31-room house and the surrounding 186-acre grounds so that the estate could be turned into a state park.
-Take a tour of the ranch, watch a polo game, go on a horseback ride, or embark on an exhilarating hike.
-The park offers a rare chance to gain a deeper insight into the life of a star.
+In 1944, actor Will Rogers' family donated his 31-room house and the surrounding 186-acre (75 hectares) grounds so that the estate could be turned into a state park.
+Take a tour of the ranch, watch a polo game, go on a horseback ride, or embark on an exhilarating hike to explore its environs.
+The park offers a rare chance to gain a deeper insights into the life of the star.